 Beautiful and enterprising Bethlehem hails from Ethiopia.
 The 35-year-old is the brain behind the soleRebel brand, Africa’s leading footwear company.
 The striking feature of this product is its eco-friendliness and the employment opportunities that it provided for her local community.
 Bethlehem is a practical African patriot whose mission is to prove false, the notion that Africa cannot create her own way to prosperity.
 With the progress over the years and her recent plan to establish a flagship store at the Silicon Valley, California, the handcrafted footwear with over 15 stores across Africa, Asia and Europe is gradually becoming an international brand.
-Having a stand alone store in the Us is definitely a one of a kind development, however the tenacious woman entrepreneur still intends to open up more stores there in good time.
-The soleRebels footwear is modeled after the Selate and Barabasso shoe (worn by the Ethiopian rebels during the colonial times) and it’s expected to generate over $10 million by 2016.
+Having a stand-alone store in the Us is definitely a one of a kind development, however, the tenacious woman entrepreneur still intends to open up more stores there in good time.
+The soleRebels footwear is modelled after the Selate and Barabasso shoe (worn by the Ethiopian rebels during the colonial times) and it’s expected to generate over $10 million by 2016.

 See Also: 20 Richest People Of All Time

 6. Isis Nyong’o Madison